learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

     - `del_grad_interval` (int): If using disk parallelization, you should delete the saved gradients after you are sure they have been loaded by the paralell processes. `del_grad_interval` tells you that you can delete all saved files from >= `del_grad_interval` batches earlier.

     - `weight_path` (str): path to the folder that contains all the models
     - `model_name` (str): name of the model you're training.
 The model will be saved and logged in `weight_path/model_name`.

-If you are using disk parallelization over `N=n_gpus x n_nodes` different GPUs, then the dataset should broken up into `N` different folders and saved in `weight_path/model_name`.
+    Conformer datasets can get quiet large, so it is often useful to save chunks of the dataset separately.
+If you are using disk parallelization over `N=n_gpus x n_nodes` different GPUs, and you want to save separate chunks, then the dataset should broken up into `N` different folders and saved in `weight_path/model_name`.
 For example, if you are training with 2 GPUs and 3 nodes, then you should have 6 folders in `weight_path/model_name`, called 0, 1, 2, 3, 4, and 5.
-Each folder should contain `train.pth.tar`, `val.pth.tar`, and `test.pth.tar`.
+Each folder should contain `train.pth.tar`, `val.pth.tar`, and `test.pth.tar` (i.e. `weight_path/model_name/0/train.pth.tar`, `weight_path/model_name/0/val.pth.tar`, `weight_path/model_name/0/test.pth.tar`, `weight_path/model_name/1/train.pth.tar`, etc.) .
 If you generated a dataset using `scripts/cp3d/make_dset/dset_from_pickles.sh`, then you should set `num_threads` to `N`, and this will be done automatically for you.

+    This is not required, however; you can save the entire dataset centrally (`weight_path/model_name/train.pth.tar`, `weight_path/model_name/val.pth.tar`, `weight_path/model_name/test.pth.tar`).
+In this case the script will use PyTorch distributed sampling to sample parts of the dataset on each different GPU.
+However, the distributed sampler hasn't been combined with the option of using a custom sampler such as `ImbalancedDataSampler`.
+Therefore, you cannot use `ImbalancedDataSampler` and also save the dataset in one location.

+    If you are using PyTorch parallelization then you must save the entire dataset centrally.

 ## Hyperparameter optimization